-The term neuroprotection comes from the Greek word ‘neuron’, meaning nerve cell, and ‘protection’.
-It refers to mechanisms within the nervous system which protect neurons from degeneration.
+The term neuroprotection - from the Greek word ‘neuron’, meaning nerve cell, and ‘protection’ - refers to mechanisms within the nervous system which protect neurons from degeneration.
 In the context of Parkinson’s, neuroprotection refers to any intervention which prevents or slows the death of dopamine-producing cells.
 This in turn slows or halts disease progression and is also known as neuroprotective therapy.

 Neuroprotective agents may be compounds developed specifically for their neuroprotective properties, or naturally occurring substances such as caffeine, nicotine, ginseng and turmeric which when consumed seem to protect the brain against degeneration.